felipunky/THR34D5PluginGrasshopper/README.md

 # THR34D5PluginGrasshopper
-Plugin for retrieving and visualizing data from the NCEP
+Plugin for extracting and visualizing data from the NCEP for Rhinoceros/Grasshopper.

 # Getting data
 You can do it manually or through a python script, you can find some info on the topic here: